cysouw/diathesis/text/c05_preverbs.md

 ### --- Unaccusative alternations --- {.unnumbered}

 Some intransitives without valency change show a peculiar phenomenon when prefixed: they become more patient-like in that the participle can be used attributively (one of the characteristics often discussed under the heading of 'unaccusativity').
-For example, the verbs *schlafen* 'to sleep' [@Next a] and *einschlafen* 'to fall asleep' [@Next b] are both intransitive.
-However, only *eingeschlafen* can be used attributively [@Next c,d], see [@sec:preverb-intransitive-with-unaccusative].
+For example, the verbs *schlafen* 'to sleep' [@next a] and *einschlafen* 'to fall asleep' [@next b] are both intransitive.
+However, only *eingeschlafen* can be used attributively [@next c,d], see [@sec:preverb-intransitive-with-unaccusative].

 :::ex
 a.
 Der Junge schläft.